Skip to main content

 Intravesical treatment

 For this treatment, a drug is put inside the bladder.
-This might be a chemo drug or BCG, a drug that boosts the immune system.
+This might be a chemo drug or a drug such as BCG that boosts the immune system.
 This is often done after surgery in people who still have their bladder.
 It can help lower the chance that the cancer will come back in the bladder.

 The drug affects the cells lining the inside of the bladder, but it has little to no effect on cells in other places.
 This can help limit side effects.
-But it doesn't help treat invasive bladder cancers or those that have spread outside the bladder.
+But this also means it can’t treat invasive bladder cancers or those that have spread outside the bladder.

 Side effects of intravesical treatment